Skip to main content

 Curriculum Review Checklist for the Core Curriculum Committee - rubric to aid Core Curriculum Committee members in the review of course requests related to the core curriculum

-New Course Request
+New Course proposal

 Core Curriculum Course Request - see Core Curriculum website and the form is in the Approval Process and Forms section